 However, there are many minor defects in a vehicle that do not rise to the level of affecting safety.
 A loose cup holder or an annoying squeak in the rear seat when you go over a bump are not safety-related, so they could not be the subject of a lemon law claim.

 There also are defects that do not affect safety but do affect the car’s value.
 For example, you will have a hard time convincing a jury that a bad paint job will lead to a serious accident.
 But the lemon law in California also protects your financial investment.
-Defects in the paint would certainly qualify as a problem that affects value.
+If you’re facing such issues, consulting with a car defect lawyer can be crucial.
+Defects in the paint would certainly qualify as a problem that affects value

 There is one type of defect that will usually not reduce the fair market value of the car: if the car has a defect that others have that are the same make, model and year.
 There will probably be no reduction in value because the defect probably already reduced the price that you paid.